 25) Applicant declaration

 By making this development a correct pplication, I declare that al Il information in this o development application is true and

 Where an email address is provided in Part 1 of this form, I consent to receive future electronic communications from the assessment manager and any referral agency for the development application where written information is required or permitted pursuant to sections 11 and 12 of the Electronic Transactions Act 2001

 Note: It is unlawful to intentionally provide

 Act 2016 and the Planning Re Planning Regulation 2017; or required by other legislation (ii) otherwise required by law. nt referral agency and/or bentities) while processing, elopment application may nager's and/or referral age isclosed for a purpose unrese except where: nee with the provisions aborgulation 2017, and the acconcluding the Right to Information and the Right to Informatical entities. puilding certifier (inclusives assessing and decided be available for inspency's website.
-The elated to the Plannin but public access to decess rules made und mation Act 2009); or uding any professional advisers ing the development application. ection and purchase, and/or g Act 2016, Planning locuments contained in the Planning
+The elated to the Plannin but public access to decess rules made und mation Act 2009); or Iding any professional advisers ling the development application. ection and purchase, and/or g Act 2016, Planning locuments contained in the Planning er the Planning Act 2016 and

-Public Records Act 2002. relevant databases.
-The l Tim so retained do required sy the
+This information may be stored in relevant databases.
+The information collected will be retained as required by the Public Records Act 2002.

 PART 9 - FOR COMPLE JSE ONLY TION OF THE ASS SESSMENT M ANAGER - FOR OFFICE

 Date received: Reference numbe er(s):

 Notification of engagement of alte ernative assessment mana ger

-Prescribed assessment manager 0
+Prescribed assessment manager

-Name of chosen assessment mar nager
+Name of chosen assessment manager

 Date chosen assessment manager engaged

 Contact number of chosen assessment manager

-Relevant licence number(s) of chomanager osen assessment
+Relevant licence number(s) of chosen assessment manager

 QLeave notification and payment Note: For completion by assessment man

 Description of the work

 QLeave project number

 • •

 Amount paid (\$) Date paid (dd/mm/yy y)